Nextomics/NextDenovo/README.md

 * **FAQ**
 	1. Which job scheduling systems are supported by NextDenovo?
-	NextDenovo use [DRMAA](https://en.wikipedia.org/wiki/DRMAA) to submit, control, and monitor jobs, so in theory, support all DRMAA-compliant system, such as LOCAL, SGE, PBS, SLURM.
+	NextDenovo uses [DRMAA](https://en.wikipedia.org/wiki/DRMAA) to submit, control, and monitor jobs, so theoretically it supports all DRMAA-compliant systems, such as LOCAL, SGE, PBS, SLURM.
+See [ParallelTask](https://github.com/moold/ParallelTask) to configure drmaa.
 	2. How to continue running unfinished tasks?
 	No need to make any changes, simply run the same command again.
 	3. How to reduce the total number of subtasks?